Audio Books/Electronic Texts

 - If the book is available as cited within the syllabi, simply order your textbook.

-If you do not hold a personal membership with RFB&D, FIT-ABLE has an institutional membership and can order your books in audio format.
+FIT-ABLE has an institutional membership and can order your books in audio format.

 - Submit your request for books in audio format from RFB&D through the Office of Disability